-It is understood to see changes in your financial situation after taking major steps like investing in a 401k or buying high-risk and high-reward stocks.
-Most people forget to do the simple things.
+Major steps like investing in a 401k or buying high-risk/high-reward stocks often make big changed in your finances.
+But oftentimes, it’s the little things that people forget that can make this biggest difference.
 To better your finances, sometimes, you also have to lower your standard of living and adopt an alternative lifestyle–at least temporarily.
 This post is about incorporating subtle money habits that will make you more frugal.

 Here are the little changes that will make a big difference with your finances

 You won’t believe it but you can make some dramatic savings by cutting out the habit of eating out every day, especially if you have a family.
 Eating out can cost anywhere between $40-$60 for a 4 person family.
 So, the next time you don’t feel like cooking food, remember how much you can save by investing 1/2-1 hour preparing food for yourself or your family.

 2) Walk or bike to work

 If you work within 2-3 miles from your home, you can save a lot on fuel expenses by walking or riding a bike to work.
 Walking can indeed be time-consuming, but, by investing 10 minutes of your time each day, you could save 5-8% more each month.
 Even rollerblading could make a difference!
 A good pair of rollerblades will cost you just $40-$50 and they will cut your fuel costs dramatically.